EpicGamesExt/BlenderTools/docs/send2ue/collections.md

 ![7]( {{ '/assets/images/send2ue/collections/7.jpg' | relative_url }} )

 The name of the imported animation will match the name of the action in Blender.
 If you want to import only animation, just move the mesh object outside of the ‘Mesh’ collection, so that there is only the mannequin rig with its bones and animation data under the ‘Rig’ collection.
 When you click ‘Send to Unreal’ only the animation will be imported.

-Note: This will also significantly improve your iteration times if you are just editing animation because Send to Unreal doesn’t have to re-import the mesh data as well.
+> Note: This will also significantly improve your iteration times if you are just editing animation because Send to Unreal doesn’t have to re-import the mesh data as well.

 ![8]( {{ '/assets/images/send2ue/collections/8.jpg' | relative_url }} )

+## Custom Collision Meshes

 Send to Unreal supports custom collision meshes.
 These meshes are merged with the exported file and not exported separately.
 To add a collision mesh: